 What’s Inside A Breadboard?

-The image below (Figure 9) of the back of a breadboard may help to clear up how the holes on the front of the board are connected.
+The image below (Figure 11) of the back of a breadboard may help to clear up how the holes on the front of the board are connected.
 The backing of the board has been removed (don’t remove the backing on your own board!
 It will make the board useless) to expose the metal strips connecting the holes.
-You can clearly see the short strips in the center separated by the divider, and the long strips down the side.
-The detailed photo in Figure 10 illustrates how the holes and strips are related.
+You can clearly see the short horizontal strips in the center separated by the divider, and the long strips vertically down the side.
+The detailed photo in Figure 12 illustrates how the holes and strips are related.
+Each of the holes connected to the horizontal strips are connected, and each of the holes connected to each long vertical side strips are connected to each other.

 The reason for the center divider is so that you can mount integrated circuit chips, like a microprocessor, on the breadboard.
 IC chips in a DIP package (Dual In-line Package) have two rows of pins that to which you need to connect other components.
 The center row isolates the two rows from each other, and gives you several holes connected to each pin, so that you can connect other components.